 Synthesis, on the other hand, is the process of combining.
 While teaching phoneme synthesis, a child is made aware of the various guidelines to form a word from sounds.
-These are not a strict set of rules and there may be exceptions.
-But they do provide a general structure to the child about formation of words from sounds.
+These is no strict set of rules and there may be exceptions.
+But a general structure is provided to the child about formation of words from sounds.
 Researchers have found out more than 150 such guidelines for the English language.
-Even if 150 guidelines sounds like a lot, it is still a far more efficient method than the whole-word method.
+Even if 150 guidelines sounds like a lot, it is still a far more efficient method than the whole-word method!

-While Analysis is a good tool for a child when it comes to reading, Synthesis is handy when it comes to writing.
+While ‘Analysis’ approach is a good tool for a child when it comes to reading, ‘Synthesis’ approach is handy when it comes to writing.
 For best results it is recommended that both these methods be used together.

-Another problem that usually goes unnoticed is the use of the initial sound of a word to serve as an example.
-Generally, it is a practice to teach alphabet by presenting an example that starts from the particular letter.
-But it is a better practice to teach the child by stretching out a word into various sounds rather than focusing on one specific sound.
-In this way, the child will learn how the sounds combine to make up words rather than hearing these sounds in isolation.
+Another problem that usually goes unnoticed is the excessive use of the initial sound of a word to serve as examples.
+Generally, it is a practice to teach letters of the alphabet (A, B, C, D …) by presenting an example that starts from the particular letter.
+Example, ‘B for Bat’.
+It is instead a better practice to teach the child by stretching out a word into various sounds rather than focusing on one specific sound.
+Example, ‘bat is b-a-t’.
+This way, the child will learn how the sounds combine to make up words rather than hearing these sounds in isolation.
 It is similar to the musical notes and the chords.
 Just like notes are combined to form a chord, a child must learn phonemes and be able to combine them to produce words.

 You can create flashcards with various phonemes written down.
 Initially, ask the children to read out the content of the flashcards.
 It is better to present random cards to them and make the session like a game.
-After he/she masters reading out the sounds, you can reverse the action.
-Ask the child to pull out flash cards for the sound he/she hears.
+After it masters reading out the sounds, you can reverse the action.
+You can now ask the child to pull out flashcards for the sound it hears.
 You can further combine cards to spell out a word.

 While teaching to spell out words, always try to replace phonemes one by one, instead of switching over to new words.
 Children generally observe the change of a single phoneme with more interest.
 For instance, the pattern P-a-t, P-u-t, P-o-t, P-i-t, P-e-t will be grasped by the child easily as compared to P-a-t, C-u-t, S-i-t.

 Hopscotch is enjoyed by most children.
-We can convert it into a ‘Letter Hopscotch’ by inscribing phonemes into the cells.
-The child must spell out the phoneme he/she steps on to.
-In case he/she steps on the crossbar, he/she must spell out the 2-letter phoneme.
+We can convert it into a ‘letter hopscotch’ by inscribing phonemes into the cells.
+The child must spell out the phoneme it steps on to.
+In case he/she steps on the crossbar, it must spell out the 2-letter phoneme.

-Applicable for children who have begun to read words.
+This is applicable for children who have begun to read words.
 Let the child read out stories.
 It enables the child to analyze and synthesize new words.
-You can help the child with the difficult words, but avoid saying it out completely.
+You can help the child with the difficult words, but avoid saying it completely.
 Instead, encourage the child to do so with a few helpful hints.

-The English language is unfortunately not inherently phonics oriented unlike most Indian languages like Hindi or Tamil, which have adequate characters for the sounds.
+The English language is unfortunately not inherently phonetic, unlike most Indian languages like Hindi or Tamil, which have adequate characters for the sounds.
 Phonics method enables children to crack the alphabetic code of letter combinations and helps them become proficient readers.